 This feature however is rarely needed in practice.
-Note also that the HOL default setup already declares undefined, which is most likely to be used in such situations, as code abort.
+Note that the HOL default setup already includes declare [[code abort: undefined]]

+- hence undefined can always be used in such situations.

 2.6 If something goes utterly wrong

 Under certain circumstances, the code generator fails to produce code entirely.
 To debug these, the following hints may prove helpful: